BradPreston/nestjs-kzoo48-dashboard/README.md

 make dev-up
 ```

-**_note:_** before running the following optional steps, replace the container IDs in the Makefile with your container ID.
+**_note:_** before running the following optional steps, add the CONTAINER_ID to your .env file with the value of the nestjs_api container ID.
 Otherwise, these steps will not work.

 Step 3) (_optional_) Run the migrations